ecetiner87/modern-library/README.md

 - **Author Profiles**: View all authors with book counts and average ratings
 - **Search Functionality**: Find authors quickly with debounced search
 - **Author Details**: See all books by specific authors with reading status
+- **Dynamic Updates**: Authors are automatically created from book data

 ### 🏷️ **Category System**
 - **Visual Organization**: Color-coded categories with progress bars